caesar1111/openHAB2_beginners_walkthrough/openHAB2_beginners_walkthroughspellcheck.md

 ```
 Exit and save the file [Ctrl+x] > `y` > [Enter]

-#### Determining the device code and testing the setup
+#### Dertermining the device code and testing the setup

 The 433Utils tool is able to process two different kind of codes:
 - `send` comand is processing an unaltered code `systemCode unitCode command` which can directly taken from some 433MHz devices.
 The `command` will determin to switch the device ON `1` or OFF `0`
 - `codesend` comand is processing a single Ninja Blocks compatible `decimalcode` which can be sniffed using the 433MHz remote controll and the 433MHz receiver with the `sniff` command.

-##### Determining the `systemCode` and `unitCode` directly form the 433MHz devices
+##### Dertermining the `systemCode` and `unitCode` directly form the 433MHz devices
-Since I am running a German setup I only can use devices witch a German certification.
+Since I am running a German setup I only can use devieces witch a German certification.
 I can confirm the *Brennenstuhl RCS 1000 N Comfort* or *Elro AB440S* will have the code setting with 10 bit dip switches like shown in the picture.

 ![image](images/433mhzplug10bitdip.jpg)

 From this 10 bit dip switches you can directly read the unaltered code from the device.

-Dip switch **1-5** is defining the `systemCode`, the same code you will have to set at the 5 bit dip switch of the genuine 433MHz remote controller of the set.
+Dip switch **1-5** is defining the `systemCode`, the same code you will have to set at the 5 bit dip switch of the genue 433MHz remote controller of the set.
-Dip switch **A-E** is defining the `unitCode`. **NOTE:** As specified in the genuine 433MHz remote controller manual, only one dip switch is allowed up to define the unit number.
+Dip switch **A-E** is defining the `unitCode`. **NOTE:** As specified in the genue 433MHz remote controller manual, only one dip switch is allowed up to define the unit number.

 |bit|1|2|3|4|5|6|7|8|9|10|
 |---|---|---|---|---|---|---|---|---|---|---|